Dripdrop12/ipardalis/content/babies/available.md

 Our listings are exclusively juveniles or older - no hatchlings or [eggs]({{< ref "/blog/egg_sales_101.md" >}}) - we do not sell juveniles under 12 grams of weight regardless of their age.
 Every iPardalis Panther Chameleon has a [life-long guarantee]({{< ref "tos.md" >}}).
 Whatever issue you encounter, even years later, we want to be part of the solution.
 Keep in touch, and we will ensure that you have a positive experience.

 Take a quick tour -> The Juveniles tab (below) has a button which explains lineage, filial group, ID, locale and phenotype information for each of our listings with an interactive tutorial.
-Check out our [Facebook](https://www.facebook.com/jonmarkhill) page or [Instagram](https://www.instagram.com/ipardalis/) account for regular updates on our project, and our [blog]({{< ref "/blog" >}}) has research, opinion pieces, podcasts, husbandry information and more!
+Check out our [Facebook](https://www.facebook.com/jonmarkhill) page or [Instagram](https://www.instagram.com/ipardalis/) account for regular updates on our project, and our [blog]({{< ref "/blog" >}}) has research, opinion pieces, photography, podcasts, husbandry information and more!

 > **Automatic volume discounts on 2+ animals**